Metrics within your SaaS business

 Customer success teams essentially do exactly what the title suggests.
 Provide a positive experience to all customers, increasing word-of-mouth reputation, which can result in new customers coming on board.

-Through our dissection of the SaaS magic number, it should be clear that it is an incredibly useful tool at your disposal.
+Through our dissection of the SaaS magic number, it should be clear that it is a handy tool at your disposal.
 This SaaS metric can help you to gauge your sales and marketing spend versus performance and increase those all-important gross margins.

-Used in tandem with other sales tools, the SaaS magic number is an important tool on the path to future profitability and growth sustainability.
+Used in tandem with other sales tools, the SaaS magic number is an essential tool on the path to future profitability and growth sustainability.

 It can help you develop a scalable SaaS business model with consistent monthly recurring revenue and annual recurring revenue growth.